Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/2-Digital_Signatures_Basic/Digital_Signatures_Basic_slides.md

 1. Use a longer message
 1. Hash it
 1. Verify the signature on the hash
+-->
 ---

 ## Signing Payloads

 Signing payloads are an important part of system design.
 Users should have credible expectations about how their messages are used.

-For example, when a user authorises a transfer, they almost always mean just one time.
+Example: when a user authorises a transfer, they almost always mean just one time.

 ---